proservlab/lacework-deploy/README.md

 # Future

-Currently security related tests are focsed in AWS and are developed to leverage ssm.
+Currently security related tests are focused in AWS and are developed to leverage ssm.
 Future work is required to help ensure these test are idempotent as well as extending this concept to gcp via `osconfig` and azure.